-In order to produce, develop, support and market our products, we depend on the expertise and leadership of our senior management team and other key members of our organization.
+In order to produce, develop, support and market our products, we depend on the expertise and leadership of our senior management team and other key members of our organization and need to attract and retain talent to support our operations in highly competitive markets or areas.
 The loss of key members of our organization, including senior members of our scientific and management teams, high-quality researchers and development specialists, could delay or prevent the achievement of major business objectives.
 The market for such talent has become increasingly competitive, including in specific geographic regions and in specialized fields such as clinical development and biosciences, and we are required to invest heavily in the recruitment, training and retention of qualified individuals, including salary and other compensation to reward performance and incentivize employees.
-Despite our efforts to retain them, key employees could terminate their employment with us for any reason or for no reason, and there is no assurance that we will be able to attract or retain key employees and successfully manage them.
+Despite our efforts to retain them, key employees could terminate their employment with us for any reason and there is no assurance that we will be able to attract or retain key employees and successfully manage them.
 Our inability to attract, integrate and retain highly skilled personnel, particularly those in leadership positions, may weaken our succession plans and may materially adversely affect our ability to implement our strategy and meet our strategic objectives, which could ultimately adversely affect our business and results of operations.